 Use of any tobacco or vaping products, paraphernalia including lighters, or look-alikes, by students and/or staff is prohibited in any attendance center, in any district- owned building, in any district-owned vehicle, at school- sponsored events, or on the school grounds.
-The district campuses are SMOKE and
+The district campuses are SMOKE and adults).
+Administrators may report students who are in violation of this regulation to the appropriate law enforcement agency.

-TOBACCO/VAPE FREE (except outside during after-hours activities and then only by legal- aged adults).
+TOBACCO/VAPE FREE (except outside during after-hours activities and then only by legal- aged